gh0stzk/dotfiles/README.md

 </details>

 ## Neovim themes
-Actually the neovim theme is OneDark, but the background will adapt to the colorscheme in the rice you are.
-Now is configured in "lua". i wanna keepit simple so there are a few plugins.
+The neovim theme is OneDark.
+It is currently configured in "lua".
+I want to keep it simple so there are a few plugins.
 - Lualine
 - Nvim-Tree
 - Colorizer